 They connect with their environmentally conscious community by communicating these messages.

-As for sustainable marketing, I guess it’s just a little broader in scope.
+As for sustainable marketing, it’s just a little broader in scope.
 Companies in this area aim to promote a balanced approach that involves the environment but also customer needs, society’s long-term interests, and global wellbeing.

 For example, as a pioneer of responsible fashion, MUD Jeans’ sustainability story goes beyond the norm.
 They claim to partner with manufacturers that prioritise wellbeing, have a fully transparent supply chain and use 92% less water to produce every recycled pair of MUD Jeans.
-They also garnish their message with terms such as ‘zero waste’ and ‘pesticide-free.’
+They also garnish their message with meaningful terms such as ‘zero waste’ and ‘pesticide-free.’

 Not only that, but MUD Jeans also use their ‘Best for the world’ B Corp award as proof they are the best of the best.
 This means, out of 4000 certified B Corps worldwide, they are among the 5% with the highest verified score in environmental performance.